 You can select a cohort either by choosing 'Help me select a cohort' and searching our cohorts for you cancer type, etc. or by choosing 'I know the study I want to use' and searching for the partial or full name of the cohort you are interested in.

-Please use HUGO gene names or the probe names in the dataset.
+Enter a HUGO gene name or a dataset-specific probe names (e.g. a CpG island).
 You can enter one gene or multiple genes.
 Separate multiple genes with a space, comma, tab, or new line.

-To finish making a column you will need to select one or more datasets.
+After entering a gene or probe name, you will need to select one or more datasets.

 We have pre-selected default datasets for most cohorts.
 These datasets are selected based because they are the most used datasets.
 Typically there is a default mutation, copy number, and expression dataset.